 Additionally, the fourth element is the so-called contractual service margin (CSM).
 The CSM is not determined for individual policies, but for groups of policies.
 For this purpose, a two-stage collective formation is to be carried out, i.e. classification.
 The individual policies in the policy administration system are to be designated accordingly.
-Once used, this designation can no longer be changed.
+Once used, this portfolio/group formation of the contracts can no longer be changed.
 The policy groups should be introduced at an early stage, as subsequent additions to the portfolios become more complex with increasing history.

 The variable-fee approach (VFA) also introduced special regulations for policies with direct participation in surplus that account for the special features typical for the German Life segment.
 This is intended to ensure that these policies do not give rise to any undue fluctuations in earnings.

 In addition to this, the new standard makes sure that the insurance and investment components of an insurance contract are separate.
 The investment component is the amounts that the insurance company has to pay back to the customer ‘by all means’, regardless of whether an insured event has ocurred or not.
 In accordance with IFRS 17, this investment component has to be separate from the insurance component in the income statement and disclosure and have to be deducted from benefits payments as a result.

 The amendments to IFRS 17 also still have some questions left unanswered, or have not been answered with the interests of the Insurance segment in mind.